Top 5 Preparation Checklist for First-Time Visitors to Beijing

 5. Culture and Etiquette

-Basic Etiquette: Maintain quiet in public spaces, follow order, and respect local customs.
+Basic Etiquette: Maintain quiet in public spaces, follow orders, and respect local customs.

 Communication: Learn basic Chinese phrases (e.g., “Hello,” “Thank you”) and download translation apps for backup.